zhouyu0/note/english/day_100/day_16.md

 48. How do robots learn human values?
-C

 A) By interacting with humans in everyday life situations.